karthikv1392/cs3301_osn_2024/home.md

 ## Office Hours

-Every [Thursday 10:30 AM to 12:00 PM](schedule.md).
+Every [Thursday 12:00 PM to 13:00 PM](schedule.md) (Office: SERC, Room number: 509).
 Apart from this if more meetings or help is required, feel free to drop in an email to one of the [teaching assistants](https://karthikv1392.github.io/cs3301_osn/staff/)

 ## Resources